 Sometimes called ornamental bamboo, its dense stands eliminate all other vegetation and are extremely difficult to eradicate.
 Knotweed is a threat to fish and wildlife habits, biodiversity and can cause bank erosion and clogged waterways.
 It's strong enough to penetrate pavement.

-Learn more [PDF - 3 MB] on how to identify this invasive plant.
+Learn more [PDF - 835 KB] on how to identify this invasive plant.

-For more information or to report an occurrence of Knotweed in the Capital Region, contact CRISP at 250.857.2472 or visit: www.coastalinvasiveplants.com
+For more information or to report an occurrence of Knotweed, contact City of Victoria, Parks Division at 250.361.0600 (email@example.com) or CRISP at firstname.lastname@example.org

 To report other invasive species in the Capital Region, contact Provincial-Report-a-Weed at: www.reportaweedbc.ca